OpenINF/wg-a-team/README.md

   opportunities with definite goals, mentors, and timelines
 - [Existing Project][]&#xFF1A;Look over our [projects][] list and see if there is anything that you’d like to help with
-- Good First Issues&#xFF1A;want a bug to try out?
-Find a few issues labeled https://github.com/OpenINF/wg-a-team/labels/help%20wanted or https://github.com/OpenINF/wg-a-team/labels/good%20first%20issue as have been identified as desirable for community contribution.
-Feel free to work on
-  <abbr title="Good First Issues">GFIs</abbr> even if not your first issue.
+- Good First Issues&#xFF1A;Want a bug to try out?
+Find a few issues labeled https://github.com/OpenINF/wg-a-team/labels/help%20wanted or https://github.com/OpenINF/wg-a-team/labels/good%20first%20issue as have been identified as desirable for broader community contribution.
+Feel free to work on <abbr title="Good First Issues">GFIs</abbr> even if not your first issue.
   - List of [all issues labeled _good first issue_][i-gfi]
   - List of [all issues labeled _help wanted_][i-help]
   - List of [all incomplete pull requests labeled _help wanted_][pr-help]